Minhaj9800/Minhaj9800/README.md

-### Hi there 👋
+### Hi there 👋 My name is Minhajur Rahman

-This is Minhajur Rahman, 4th year Computer Science Student at University of Prince Edward Island.
+I am 4th year Computer Science Student at University of Prince Edward Island.

 <!--
 **Minhaj9800/Minhaj9800** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.